Cannabiodiol (Can-nab-bi-dial) or “CBD” is worth learning about.

 (Cannabis is the genus of plants like marijuana and hemp)

-Both marijuana and hemp plants contain cannabinoids in their flowers, stalks, and seeds.
+Both marijuana and hemp plants contain cannabinoids in their flowers and leaves.

-Among the primary cannabinoids are THC and CBD.
+Among the hundreds of unique cannabinoids, the primary ones are THC and CBD.

-CBD is different from THC because it doesn’t get you high – yet CBD has many medicinal benefits just like THC (and more than THC).
+CBD is different from THC because it doesn’t get you high – yet CBD has many potential benefits just like THC (and possibly more than THC).

 And this is the very reason that CBD has been showing up in the news so much lately.